exoque/aoe4replayanalyzer/README.md

 - Player Information: Retrieve detailed player information including names, civilizations, and teams.
 - Game Events: Extract a timeline of major game events such as building constructions, unit productions and technology research.
 - Build Orders: Display commands relevant to the build order used.
-- Automatically parse replays after gamed have ended.
+- Automatically parse replays after games have ended.
 - Copy replays to an archive folder when games are finished.

 # Screenshots